 - Before you arrive:

-- Times of services are advertised here on the website, in our “Keys” monthly parish magazine, and “Life” weekly news sheet.
+- Times of services are advertised here on the website, and on our Facebook page.

 - Services are open to everyone and there is no charge.

 - We are near the St Peter’s Church bus stop for the 19a / 19c service, and about five minutes’ walk round the corner is the Three Tuns stop on the 17, X4, and 4 bus routes.

 - There is some car parking outside church, on Church Road Earley RG6 1EY.
 Occasionally we can use the adjacent car park in Earley St Peter’s School.
 There is also free car parking at Sol Joel Car Park or in some nearby streets.

 - When you arrive in church there will usually be someone to welcome you.
 They may give you a booklet with the words of the service to follow.

 - You’re welcome to sit wherever you like.

 - The church is equipped with a hearing loop, please set your hearing aid to the ‘T’ position.

 - At the rear of the church is an area with books and soft toys if younger visitors would like to use it.